The Word Scientifically Avoided

 Current Research Status

 The model is currently a theoretical framework.
-While parameters are derived from established principles in psychotherapy, philosophy, and spatiotemporal neuroscience, the specific weightings represent a formal hypothesis.
+Parameters are derived from established principles in psychotherapy, philosophy, and spatiotemporal neuroscience; specific weightings represent a formal hypothesis.
+The mathematical structure itself remains under active refinement and requires sustained collaboration with mathematicians to advance beyond schematic form.

 Philosophical Grounding: Xavier Zubiri

-Zubiri proposed that the psyche and soma are not separate substances, but interdependent "notes" of a single system — a substantivity.
+Xavier Zubiri proposed that the psyche and soma are not separate substances, but interdependent "notes" of a single system — a substantivity.
 For embodied life, one cannot exist without the other; they are constitutively entangled.
 His framework is primarily a philosophical anthropology focused on human psychosomatic structure, with particular emphasis on the human intellective psyche.
-I am considering what this means psychologically.
+The BZE extends Zubiri's philosophical anthropology into an applied framework for clinical and research psychology.

-In the BZE, we map Zubiri's concept of brotar (springing forth) to Mitochondrial Psychobiology.
-Your biography may be literally written into the energy networks that allow your psyche to maintain its structural integrity through somatic energy.
+In the framework, Zubiri's concept of brotar (to spring forth) finds a contemporary resonance in Mitochondrial Psychobiology (following Martin Picard's work).
+The framework proposes that biography is, in important ways, structurally registered in the cellular energy networks that allow psyche to maintain its integrity through somatic energy.

 The Role of Agency: The BZE is not a deterministic trap.
 While we cannot fully control all environmental noise ($dW_t$) or erase our early biographical history (Σ(B)), human agency exists in our capacity to actively modulate our own system.
 Through deliberate somatic regulation and narrative integration, a person actively "takes charge" by increasing psycho-physical coupling capacity, mind-body awareness and reducing their systemic dissipation lost to the intrusions of past memory-states.
-Metaphorically, we are the architects of our own equation, within space & time; cosmic and personal.
+We are, within the constraints that shape us, the architects of our own equation.

 Fig 3: Spatiality — Topological entanglement with spatial things.